nightroman/Mdbc/README.md

 Mdbc is distributed as the NuGet package [Mdbc](https://www.nuget.org/packages/Mdbc).
 Download it to the current location as the directory *"Mdbc"* by this PowerShell command:

-    Invoke-Expression (New-Object Net.WebClient).DownloadString('https://raw.github.com/nightroman/Mdbc/master/Download.ps1')
+    Invoke-Expression "& {$((New-Object Net.WebClient).DownloadString('https://github.com/nightroman/PowerShelf/raw/master/Save-NuGetTool.ps1'))} Mdbc"

 Alternatively, download it by NuGet tools or [directly](http://nuget.org/api/v2/package/Mdbc).
-In the latter case rename the package to *".zip"* and unzip.
+In the latter case save it as *".zip"* and unzip.
 Use the package subdirectory *"tools/Mdbc"*.

 Copy the directory *Mdbc* to a PowerShell module directory, see `$env:PSModulePath`, normally like this: